 Decline Bench Press

-Muscles Worked: Pectorals particularly lower part of the pecs, secondary emphasis on triceps.
+Muscles Worked: Pectorals mainly lower part of the pecs, secondary emphasis on triceps.

 Decline Dumbbell Bench Press

-Muscles Worked: Pectorals particularly lower pecs, secondary emphasis on triceps.
+Muscles Worked: Pectorals notably lower pecs, secondary emphasis on triceps.

 Additional Tips/Suggestions for Developing a Perfect Chest: